bolognini/bolognini/README.md

 <p align="center">a Frontend Engineer based in Berlin</p>
 <br />

-- 💻 I’m currently working on <a href="https://www.linkedin.com/company/hellofresh" target="_blank">HelloFresh</a>
+- 💡 I’m currently working on a reusable frontend application that serves multiple brands of the company I work for

-- 🎲 In my free time I'm walking with my dog, Kai 🐶, cycling 🚴🏿‍♂, playing some JRPG 🐉 and practicing drums playing 🥁
+- 🎲 In my free time I'm walking with my dog 🐶, cycling 🚴, playing JRPGs 🐉 and practicing drums 🥁

 - 📨 Feel free to reach me out on <a href="https://linkedin.com/in/matheusbolognini" target="_blank">LinkedIn</a> or at matheusbolognini79@gmail.com